kedar-bhumkar/PAPA-frontend/replit.md

-# PAPA - Events, Calendar, Research, Expenses & Investments Showcase Application
+# PAPA - Events, Calendar, Research, Expenses, Investments & AI News Showcase Application

 ## Overview
-A visually stunning React application designed to showcase events, calendar items, research insights, financial expenses, and investment portfolios.
+A visually stunning React application designed to showcase events, calendar items, research insights, financial expenses, investment portfolios, and AI news.
 It fetches data from a Supabase database and presents it in an animated carousel interface.
 The application features a modern design with dark/light theme support, smooth animations, and a distinctive gradient title, aiming to provide a clear and engaging overview of personal data.

 ## User Preferences
 - Keep the fonts (Inter and Manrope)